Fimuelsen/TeX-edit/README.md

 ```

 ### Commands
-Ctrl-S = Save & Compile
+- Ctrl-S = Save & Compile
-Ctrl-Q = Quit
+- Ctrl-Q = Quit
-Ctrl-P = Force Quit
+- Ctrl-P = Force Quit
-Ctrl-R = Move cursor to left
+- Ctrl-R = Move cursor to left
-Ctrl-H = Delete the highlighted text or if none is highlighted deletes the previous character
+- Ctrl-H = Delete the highlighted text or if none is highlighted deletes the previous character
-Ctrl-O = Open PDF file with default (PDF) viewer
+- Ctrl-O = Open PDF file with default (PDF) viewer
-Ctrl-K = Create new SVG file and open it in Inkscape.
+- Ctrl-K = Create new SVG file and open it in Inkscape.

-Ctrl-C = Copy highlighted test to clipboard
+- Ctrl-C = Copy highlighted test to clipboard
-Ctrl-V = Paste text from clipboard
+- Ctrl-V = Paste text from clipboard
-Ctrl-X = Cut highlighted test to clipboard
+- Ctrl-X = Cut highlighted test to clipboard
-Shift-Rightarrow = Highlight text one character to the right
+- Shift-Rightarrow = Highlight text one character to the right
-Shift-Leftarrow = Highlight text one character to the left
+- Shift-Leftarrow = Highlight text one character to the left
-Shift-Uparrow = Highlight text until the character above the current one
+- Shift-Uparrow = Highlight text until the character above the current one
-Shift-Downarrow = Highlight text until the character below the current one
+- Shift-Downarrow = Highlight text until the character below the current one
-Ctrl-Shift-Rightarrow = Highlight text until next space on right or end of line
+- Ctrl-Shift-Rightarrow = Highlight text until next space on right or end of line
-Ctrl-Shift-Leftarrow = Highlight text until next space on left or start of line
+- Ctrl-Shift-Leftarrow = Highlight text until next space on left or start of line

-Ctrl-Rightarrow = Move right until next space or end of line
+- Ctrl-Rightarrow = Move right until next space or end of line
-Ctrl-Leftarrow = Move left until next space or start of line
+- Ctrl-Leftarrow = Move left until next space or start of line
-Ctrl-Uparrow = Interchange current line with the line above
+- Ctrl-Uparrow = Interchange current line with the line above
-Ctrl-Downarrow = Interchange current line with the line below
+- Ctrl-Downarrow = Interchange current line with the line below

-Page UP = Move cursor 1 page worth of lines up
+- Page UP = Move cursor 1 page worth of lines up
-Page DOWN = Move cursor 1 page worth of lines down
+- Page DOWN = Move cursor 1 page worth of lines down
-HOME = Move to start of line
+- HOME = Move to start of line
-END  = Move to end of line
+- END  = Move to end of line

-TAB = Autocomplete if possible, else puts a tab.
-Note that tabs currently looks indistinguishable from spaces.
+- TAB = Autocomplete if possible, else puts a tab.
+Per default a TAB takes up 1 whitespace.

 ## Features
 TeX-edit comes with autocomplete and syntax highlighting to speed up your typesetting and